Achievable logoAchievable logo

 Statement of additional information (SAI)

-The statement of additional information (SAI) discloses the detailed “in the weeds” information related to the fund.
-Most shareholders never read the SAI, but it is the perfect document for an investor desiring to understand every aspect of a fund’s operations.
-Information in the SAI includes micro-details on:
+The statement of additional information (SAI) provides detailed, “in the weeds” information about the fund.
+Most shareholders never read the SAI, but it’s designed for investors who want to understand the fund’s operations in depth.

 • Fund policies